 I started reading the novels at a time when I wasn’t familiar with their chronological order… If you are a reader of this blog, you know how much I hate reading a series out of order!
 The series was a little confusing since, let’s take the first book as an example… it is named both Samantha and The Case of the Angry Actress.
 I think that I actually read the fourth novel first, then the second… and then the first.
 That was several years ago…

 I recently got all of the Masao novels on my TBR bookshelf before even starting the first one (again!)… This is one of the instances where having a not-so-great memory for books’ details comes in handy—> When I want to enjoy a series from start to finish… even if it means reading a few of the novels for the second time, if it has been a matter of several years, then I’m OK.

-These are books that were written in the 1960s… a much "gentler time."
+These are books that were written in the 1960s, ’70s, & 80s… a much “gentler time.”
 So, although they aren’t your traditional cozy mystery with an amateur sleuth in a small village full of eccentric neighbors, I think that they still qualify as cozy… in that Cunningham (Fast) doesn’t feel the need to impress us with foul language and/or gruesome details. (***I just re-read a few of these books and see that there actually are a few very adult words in them…)